 In her Bosasa donation report, Mkhwebane found that Ramaphosa had deliberately misled Parliament when he answered a parliamentary question about a donation from Gavin Watson — the chief executive of African Global Operations, formerly known as Bosasa — to the CR17 campaign.
 The campaign was for Ramaphosa’s bid for presidency of the ANC at the party’s Nasrec elective congress in 2017.

 The public protector also found that the president had breached the Executive Code of Ethics when he failed to disclose to Parliament the donations made to the CR17 campaign.
+She said there was “merit” in a suspicion of money-laundering as the Bosasa payment had been made through “several intermediaries”.

 As remedial action, Mkhwebane directed the Speaker of Parliament, Thandi Modise, to refer the non-disclosure to Parliament’s ethics committee and to demand that the president disclose all the donations received by the CR17 campaign.